MCP

 await agent.start()

-# Tools are discovered lazily on first run() call
+# Tools are discovered automatically on first run() call

 result = await agent.run("Read the file data/report.csv")